 Psychological autopsies of individual who committed suicide show that they did communicate, subtly or overtly, to people in their lives about their thoughts of suicide, but usually didn't seek mental health services.
 Due to the sensitive nature of the issue, people often are afraid to broach the topic for fear of saying the wrong thing.

 QPR Gatekeeper Training is best done in a 90 minute training session.
-This allows sufficient time to present the material, answer questions and apply newly aquired skills.
+This allows sufficient time to present the material, answer questions and apply newly acquired skills.
 While training can be accomplished in 50 - 60 minutes, it is strongly recommended that a full 90 minute training session is scheduled.
 This promotes a better understanding of and confidence in utilizing QPR Skills.